IQBigBang/swarm-ir/drafts/control_flow_1.md

 ### Steps

+1. **DONE - commit c1e9ed56acaff32eeb57d37e8c977a6260be1e6d**
-1. Introduce an `if_else` instruction.
+Introduce an `if_else` instruction.
 It takes two arguments: `then: BlockIdx` and `else: Option<BlockIdx>`.
 The semantics: if the value popped of the stack is a non-zero integer, transfer control flow to the *then* block.
 If it's zero, transfer to the *else* block, or to the next instruction if *else* is None.

+2. **DONE - commit 60b65ad498ddc92112b74b86a7d28f180618ee31**
-2. To ensure regular control flow (no goto-ish jumps), every block can appear as an argument to the `if_else` instruction zero or one times, except for the main block.
+To ensure regular control flow (no goto-ish jumps), every block can appear as an argument to the `if_else`, instruction zero or one times, except for the main block.
 Therefore, the blocks form a parent/child relationship, where every block (except for the main block) has exactly one parent block.